🔄

 Once the last plank is in place, give your new floors some time to settle in.
 It’s important to let the flooring acclimate to your home’s environment before you start using the room heavily.
 Try to wait at least 24 hours before moving furniture back into the space.
 When you do, lift pieces into place rather than dragging them across the surface.
 Hold off on any deep cleaning for the first week; a light sweep is all you need.
 This initial waiting period helps prevent scratches and allows any adhesives to cure properly, ensuring a durable, long-lasting finish for your floor.

-Your Regular Cleaning Routine
+Your Weekly and Monthly Cleaning Routine

 For day-to-day upkeep, consistency is key.
 To keep your engineered hardwood looking its best, sweep regularly with a soft-bristle broom or use a dry microfiber mop to pick up dust, dirt, and pet hair.
 If you prefer to vacuum, use a lightweight model and be sure to turn off the rotating brush or beater bar, as the stiff bristles can scratch the wood’s finish.
 For spills, wipe them up immediately with a soft, slightly damp cloth.
 When it’s time for a deeper clean, use a pH-neutral cleaner specifically formulated for wood floors.
 Avoid using water and vinegar, soap-based detergents, or steam cleaners, which can damage the finish over time.